Woonona Shamrocks RUFC: Pre-amalgamation

 Shamrocks RUFC was founded in 1966 by the Corrimal YCW (Young Christian Workers who had originally been known as the Aurora club).
 In that year the Illawarra district Rugby Union extended an invitation to the Shamrocks to enter a team in the annual pre-season knock-out competition.
-The team strip consisted of a white guernsey with a huge red shamrock on the back, black shorts with red and white striped socks.
-Shamrocks won this knock-out and the IDRU subsequently invited them to play in the “C” Grade competition that year.
-Shamrocks went on to be 1966 Minor Premiers only to lose the Grand Final 3-0.
-They continued this success into 1967 - winning the Knock-out, minor premiership and the Grand Final to become premiers in only their second season.
-They retained the minor premiers tag in 1969, to make it three in a row, and though they missed out on a Grand Final that year they won promotion to B grade for the 1969 competition.
+The team strip consisted of a white guernsey with a large red shamrock on the back, black shorts and red and white striped socks.
+Shamrocks won this knock-out and the IDRU subsequently invited them to play in the C Grade competition that year.
+Shamrocks went on to be 1966 Minor Premiers, only to lose the Grand Final 3-0.
+They continued this success into 1967, winning the Knock-out, minor premiership and the Grand Final to become premiers in only their second season.
+They retained the minor premiers tag in 1969, to make it three in a row, and though they missed out on a Grand Final that year they won promotion to B Grade for the 1969 competition.